Does Rain Clean Solar Panels? The Honest Answer

 1. Low pitch angles

 Most Australian residential solar installations are on roofs pitched at 15–25°.
-International research showing effective self-cleaning typically applies to panels pitched at 35°+ — angles common in European installations.
-At lower pitches, water doesn’t sheet cleanly; it pools and dries, leaving mineral deposits.
+International research showing effective self-cleaning typically applies to panels pitched at 35° or more.
+These angles are common in European installations.
+At lower pitches, water doesn’t sheet cleanly.
+It pools and dries, leaving mineral deposits.

 2. Dry periods between rain

-Sydney averages 100+ dry days in summer.
-Melbourne, 70+.
+Sydney averages more than 100 dry days in summer.
+Melbourne has 70 or more.
 Perth often goes 3–4 months without significant rainfall.
 During dry periods, soiling accumulates and compacts.
 When rain finally comes, it’s often not enough to dislodge the hardened layer.

 3. Hard water and mineral content

 In many parts of regional Australia, bore water and tank overflow reaching the roof deposits calcium and magnesium carbonates on panel glass.
-Each rainfall can add to this rather than removing it, slowly building up a white, hazy film.
+Each rainfall can add to this rather than removing it.
+This slowly builds up a white, hazy film.

 4. Bushfire smoke